The Friday Five

 I got the idea of a wind-down routine from my writing coach, Daphne Gray-Grant.
 Daphne is a believer in the discipline needed for writing, but many of her suggestions work for anyone who needs discipline to succeed in their career.

 The wind-down routine helps me clear my brain for the remainder of my evening — which is particularly important when working from home with only one flight of stairs as my commute.
 I make sure that I leave my desk neat, that I’ve checked items off my priority list and have created my priority list for the following day.
+Part of my wind-down routine includes filing any loose documents to ensure my workspace remains organized and clutter-free.
 The sense of satisfaction I gain during the wind-down routine is important for separating the workday from my personal time.

 While Daphne acknowledges the value of using an end-of-day ritual to plan for the next day, she says, “I’ve never been drawn to that.
 I find it invigorating to plan my day in the morning so I can get excited about what I’m going to accomplish that day.”